Sharing the Story of Matchbook Wine Company & Our Fall Reception

-This Thursday, we’ll gather at Matchbook Wine Company for our Fall Reception — and what better time to share their story, passion, and place behind this special winery?
-Below is a deep dive into Matchbook’s roots in the Sacramento Valley, its importance in Northern California wine, and the characters and philosophy that make it unique.
+This Thursday, we’ll gather at Matchbook Wine Company for our Fall Reception — and what better time to share the story behind this special winery?
+Below is a deeper look at Matchbook’s origins in the Sacramento Valley and the people and philosophy that make it unique.

-Matchbook Wine Co. sits tucked in the gentle hills of northeastern Yolo County, just east of Napa, in a lesser-known but rising wine region: the Dunnigan Hills AVA.
+Matchbook Wine Co. sits tucked in the hills of northeastern Yolo County, just east of Napa, in a lesser-known but rising wine region: the Dunnigan Hills.

-The Giguiere family (John, Karl, Lane) are 5th generation farmers in this region, descendants of settlers who came to California from Quebec City in the 1850s in search of open agricultural land.
+The Giguiere family (John, Karl and Lane) are fifth-generation farmers, descendants of settlers who came to California from Quebec City in the 1850s in search of open agricultural land.

 In the early 1980s, the family began experimenting with vineyards.
 Over time, they became advocates and pioneers for grape growing in this land.
 By 1993, thanks in part to their efforts, Dunnigan Hills was designated an American Viticultural Area (AVA).

 That early vision involved risk — the region was not then known for wine.
-But what made it promising was its combination of rocky soils, Mediterranean climate, and strong diurnal temperature swings.
-The hills rising above the Sacramento Valley pull in Delta breezes; summer nights can cool dramatically, preserving acidity in the grapes.
+But what made it promising was its combination of rocky soils, Mediterranean climate and dramatic swings between hot daytime and cool nighttime temperatures.
+The hills above the Sacramento Valley pull in Delta breezes, creating cool nights that help preserve acidity in the grapes.

 After growing a successful wine enterprise (R.H.
 Phillips / Toasted Head) and eventually selling it, the Giguiere family reentered the wine business with fresh ambition.
-In 2005, they launched Matchbook Wine Company, rooted in their experience and a renewed focus on elevating this land.
+In 2005, they launched Matchbook Wine Company, bringing their experience and a renewed focus on elevating this land.

 Matchbook’s approach is a dance between tradition and experimentation.
-They use a mix of methods—from French oak foudres to concrete eggs, and modern trellising systems to regenerative farming techniques—to coax out consistent flavor, texture, and balance.
+They draw on a mix of methods, including French oak foudres, concrete eggs, modern trellising systems and regenerative farming techniques to coax out consistent flavor, texture and balance.

 In 2022, Matchbook obtained the California Rules Certified Green seal, a third-party verification of sustainable farming practices.
 The winery now looks toward organic and regenerative certifications as part of its long-term commitment to both land and community.